2024-2025 Academic Catalog

 FREC 4214 - Forest Photogrammetry and Spatial Data Processing (3 credits)

 Films, filters and camera photogeometry; scale; measurement estimation; image processing; flight planning and photo acquisition; geographic information systems; spatial data analysis techniques and applications.
-Senior standing required.
+Pre: Junior standing.

 Instructional Contact Hours: (2 Lec, 3 Lab, 3 Crd)